Sql

 Impact of column types on MySQL JOIN performance

 In our MySQL trainings and consulting engagements we tell our customers always to use the smallest possible data type to get better query performance.
 Especially for the JOIN columns.
+This advice is supported as well by the MySQL documentation in the chapter Optimizing Data Types:

 Example 1